Skip to Content

 Wembley

-Are you on a vegetarian diet but still want to chow down on some fantastic Indian cuisine?
-Then Sakonis is the place that you are looking for.
-Sakonis create truly wonderful twists on the ordinary curry, making them something that everyone will enjoy.
+If you’re on a vegetarian diet but still want to chow down on some fantastic Indian cuisine then Sakonis is the place you’re looking for.
+They create truly wonderful twists on the ordinary curry, making them something that everyone will enjoy, even if they’re missing the meat.

-If you visit this curry house London, you will definitely want to make a point of trying out the Mysore Masala Dosa, as it’s absolutely stunning.
+If you visit you’ll definitely want to make a point of trying out the Mysore Masala Dosa – a wonderful take on the “Indian pancake” and packed full of spice.
 The ingredients used in the dish are fresh and vibrant and it is clear that the chefs know how to make full use of them.

 Vijay